enormandeau/barque/README.md

 the fourth one `MultipleHits`.
 The third column contains the name of all the taxa that from which it was impossible to choose an annotation.

-- `multiple_hits.txt`: This file is divided into groups of species.
-For each groups, the number at the top, listed as `N times(s)`, indicates how many unique sequences (which may represent a higher number of sequences) had equal quality scores when aligned to sequences of all the species in the group.
-It is worth going through this file and identify species that are very unlikely in the area where the samples were taken.
-These samples can then be added to a `species_to_remove.txt` file and the database can be filtered to remove them.
-The pipeline must then be re-run from the `vsearch` scripts (`./01_scripts/06_vsearch_multiple_hits.sh` and `./01_scripts/06_vsearch.sh`).

 ### Sequence dropout report

 - `sequence_dropout.csv`: Listing how many sequences were present in each